Regularity preservation in Kolmogorov equations for non-Lipschitz coefficients under Lyapunov conditions: Introduction

 for all~$t\in[k\delta,(k+1)\delta]$,~$k\in\mathbb{N}_0\cap[0,\frac{T}{\delta})$. \end{theorem}

-Theorem~\ref{wbth} is corollary to Theorem~\ref{weakconvlya}.
-The numerical scheme is the stopped increment-tamed Euler-Maruyama approximation from~\cite{MR3766391} that has the key property of retaining exponential integrability properties of the continuous time SDE, which is used throughout the proof for Theorem~\ref{weakconvlya}.
+Theorem~\ref{wbth} is corollary to Theorem~\ref{weakconvlya}, for which the full setting is given by Assumption~\ref{A4lya}, with comments in Remark~\ref{before51}.
+The numerical scheme~\eqref{btapprox} is the stopped increment-tamed Euler-Maruyama approximation from~\cite{MR3766391}.
+It has the key property of retaining exponential integrability properties of the continuous time SDE, which is used throughout the proof for Theorem~\ref{weakconvlya}.
 As is well documented~\cite{MR2795791}, the classical Euler-Maruyama scheme may diverge in both the strong and weak sense for superlinearly growing, non-globally Lipschitz coefficients without this property.
-The power~$3$ appearing in~\eqref{btapprox} is chosen purposefully.
-Weak convergence rates of order one is only attained for exponents larger than~$3$, which indicates the control one should exercise over the taming parameter in~\cite{MR3766391}.
-The proof of Theorem~\ref{weakconvlya} uses the recent It\^{o}-Alekseev-Gr\"{o}bner formula in order to expand the left-hand side of~\eqref{weaklhs}, instead of the standard method using solutions to Kolmogorov equations as in~\cite{MR1214374} that is twice continuously differentiable-in-space and once continuously differentiable-in-time.
-In order to apply the formula, strong completeness using a result in~\cite{https://doi.org/10.48550/arxiv.1309.5595} is first shown for the derivative processes; note that a related property appeared recently in~\cite{hut1} using a different approach and different assumptions.
-Although weak convergence without rates has been established by way of convergence in probability in~\cite[Corollary~3.7]{MR3766391} and~\cite[Corollary~3.19]{MR3364862}, weak rates of convergence analogous to the globally monotone case (of order one as above) have thus far been an open problem for non-globally monotone coefficients, see however some work~\cite{MR4177372,MR2177799} in this direction.
-For weak convergence results in the former case, see references within~\cite{https://doi.org/10.48550/arxiv.1309.5595} and also~\cite{https://doi.org/10.48550/arxiv.2112.15102}.
-On the other hand, strong convergence rates of order~$\frac{1}{2}$ have been established in even the latter case, see~\cite{MR4079431}.
+The power~$3$ appearing in the denominator on the right-hand side of~\eqref{btapprox} is chosen purposefully: weak convergence rates of order one are only obtained for exponents larger than or equal to~$3$.
+The proof of Theorem~\ref{weakconvlya} uses the recently established It\^{o}-Alekseev-Gr\"{o}bner formula~\cite{huddeiag} in order to expand the left-hand side of~\eqref{weaklhs}, instead of the classical approach using~$C^{1,2}$ solutions to Kolmogorov equations as in~\cite{MR1214374}.
+Note that as a result, the requirement~$p\geq 3$ in Theorem~\ref{wbth} is slightly weaker than the typical fourth order continuous differentiability of~$b,\sigma$.
+In order to apply the formula, strong completeness of some derivative processes of~\eqref{sde0} is established first by using a result in~\cite{https://doi.org/10.48550/arxiv.1309.5595}.
+Some closely related properties for~\eqref{sde0} appeared recently in~\cite{hut1}, where the authors use a different approach and different assumptions.
+Although weak convergence without rates has been established by way of convergence in probability in~\cite[Corollary~3.7]{MR3766391} and~\cite[Corollary~3.19]{MR3364862}, weak rates of convergence (of order one) have thus far been an open problem for general non-globally monotone coefficients, see however for example~\cite{MR4177372,MR2177799} in this direction.
+On the other hand, strong convergence rates of order~$\frac{1}{2}$ have been established in even the non-globally monotone case~\cite{MR4079431}.
+The assumptions of Theorem~\ref{wbth} (and of the more detailed Theorem~\ref{weakconvlya}) do not include the globally Lipschitz setting as in~\cite[Theorem~14.5.1]{MR1214374}.
+However, some weakening of these assumptions that both includes the globally Lipschitz setting and is sufficient for the conclusions of Theorem~\ref{weakconvlya} to hold is discussed in Remark~\ref{remprof}.

 The proofs for the moment estimates underlying both Theorems~\ref{basicdiff} and~\ref{wbth} use directly the results of~\cite{MR4260476}, for which exponential integrability in continuous time as in~\cite{https://doi.org/10.48550/arxiv.1309.5595,MR4079431} is an important property that is accounted for in a crucial way by our local Lipschitz condition.
 The core argument for these estimates, which can be thought of as a combination of the approach in~\cite{MR1731794} with ideas of~\cite{https://doi.org/10.48550/arxiv.1309.5595,MR4079431}, is to consider for any $\kappa\in\mathbb{R}^n$ processes $X_{t(\kappa)}$ satisfying